nkleinfelder/KnowBeforeYouGo/README.md

 - `ci`: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - `chore`: Other changes that don't modify src or test files
 - `revert`: Reverts a previous commit

+### Branch Naming Conventions

+Following the [Conventional Branch](https://conventional-branch.github.io/#summary) specification, we use the following branch names/prefixes:

+- `main`: The main development branch
+- `feat/`: A new feature
+- `fix/`: A bug fix
+- `hotfix/`: A hotfix
+- `release/`: For branches preparing a release
+- `chore/`: For non-code tasks like dependency, docs updates

+Examples:

+- `feat/new-sidebar`
+- `fix/broken-link`
+- `hotfix/broken-link`
+- `release/v1.0.0`
+- `chore/update-deps`